candrapwr/IdSiberCoder/DEVELOPMENT.md

 - **Settings**: provider choice (`deepseek` or `openai`), per-provider base URLs/models, provider-specific API keys (stored in `SecretStorage`), context optimisation switches, and `maxIterations` are surfaced through VS Code’s settings UI.
 - **Commands**: `IdSiberCoder: Open Assistant` (webview) and `IdSiberCoder: Send Prompt` (prompt input) are registered in `package.json`.
-- **Build scripts**: `npm run compile` (TypeScript build), `npm run watch`, and `npm test` (placeholder).
+- **Build scripts**: The extension is bundled using `esbuild`.
+Key scripts include `npm run esbuild` (development build) and `npm run esbuild-watch` (watches for changes).
+Packaging with `vsce package` automatically creates a minified production build.

 ## Development Notes

 - Type declarations for Markdown rendering live in `src/types/markdown-it.d.ts`.
-- The extension uses TypeScript strict mode; run `npm run compile` before packaging.
+- The extension is bundled using `esbuild` before packaging.
+The `vscode:prepublish` script handles this automatically.
-- Webview assets are plain JS/CSS – no bundler is currently wired in.
+- Webview assets (`media/`) are plain JS/CSS – the bundler is only configured for the extension's TypeScript source code.
 The composer exposes a single combined model dropdown, while sessions and API keys are managed through dedicated overlays in the header.
 - When adding new tools, update both `buildTooling()` definitions and the `FileManager` implementation, then surface them in the UI if user-facing controls are desired.

 ## Future Hooks